hotstepper13/alexa-gira-bridge/README.md

 `java -jar <jarfile> --homeserver-ip <homeserverIp> --homeserver-port <homeserverPort> --token <token> (Optional: --debug true)`

+### Docker
+As requested within kns-user-forum a docker version of this software is now also available.
+Remind that the software will try to find the IP where it is reachable.
+Under some circumstances it might happen that the application reports a wrong ip.
+It might be needed to use host networking.

+Further information can be found at: https://hub.docker.com/r/hotstepper13/alexa-gira-bridge/

 ## Donations
 If you like this software I would appreciate a donation via PayPal: https://www.paypal.me/hotstepper13